Jose-Monagas/week_13_hw/README.md

     3. Test Execution: the test cases are performed.
 End-users interact with the app and validate that the system is performing as expected
     4. Resolution: here any issues found are identified and reported.
     5. Acceptance Decision: based on user's feedback a decision is made to accept or reject the software deployment.

+## Todo API:

+This API allows users to create a custom todo list, update any entry or delete something.
+This API was built following the MVC workflow.

+### Instructions on how to use

+Run the server and use Postman to interact with the API.
+The following routes are available for use:

+- localhost:3000/todos -> all todos
+- (GET): localhost:3000/todos/:id -> get a single todo
+- (POST): localhost:3000/todos -> create a new todo
+- (PUT): localhost:3000/todos/:id -> update a single todo
+- (DELETE): localhost:3000/todos/:id -> delete a todo

+### Testing

+Jest and Supertest were implemented to make sure that the endpoints are working correctly.
+Edge case tests were also created to make sure the API behaves as expected when the user doesn't provide a valid entry.

+### Load Testing

+Artillery was implemented to make sure the API can handle enough server requests